Arthritis: History

 Evidence of osteoarthritis and potentially inflammatory arthritis has been discovered in dinosaurs.
 The first known traces of human arthritis date back as far as 4500 BC.
 In early reports, arthritis was frequently referred to as the most common ailment of prehistoric peoples.
 It was noted in skeletal remains of Native Americans found in Tennessee and parts of what is now Olathe, Kansas.
 Evidence of arthritis has been found throughout history, from Ötzi, a mummy (c.
 3000 BC) found along the border of modern Italy and Austria, to the Egyptian mummies c.
 2590 BC.

-In 1715, William Musgrave published the second edition of his most important medical work, De arthritide symptomatica, which concerned arthritis and its effects.
+In 1703, William Musgrave published the first edition of his most important medical work, De arthritide symptomatica, which concerned arthritis and its effects.
 Augustin Jacob Landré-Beauvais, a 28-year-old resident physician at Salpêtrière Asylum in France was the first person to describe the symptoms of rheumatoid arthritis.
 Though Landré-Beauvais' classification of rheumatoid arthritis as a relative of gout was inaccurate, his dissertation encouraged others to further study the disease.

 John Charnley completed the first hip replacement (total hip arthroplasty) in England to treat arthritis in the 1960s.

 Society and culture

 Arthritis is the most common cause of disability in the United States.
 More than 20 million individuals with arthritis in the United States have severe limitations in function on a daily basis.
 Absenteeism and frequent visits to the physician are common in individuals who have arthritis.
-Arthritis can make it difficult for individuals to be physically active and some become home bound.
-It is estimated that the total cost of arthritis cases is close to $100 billion of which almost 50% is from lost earnings.
+Arthritis can make it difficult for individuals to be physically active and some become homebound.
+In 2013, arthritis-attributable medical care costs and earnings losses among U.S. adults totaled an estimated $303.5 billion.